These cereal bars are the best after-school snack that my kids absolutely love. Made with just 4 simple ingredients and take only 10 minutes to make!

 During the school year, we love to have lots of easy and delicious snacks on hand.
-These cereal bars are one of our favorite after school snack recipes, along with granola bars and frozen yogurt granola berry bites.
+These cereal bars are one of our favorite after-school snack recipes, along with granola, granola bars and frozen yogurt granola berry bites.

-With school starting in a couple weeks, I thought I would share one of my favorite childhood after school snacks.
-I don’t know about you, but when my kids get home from school they are hangry and ready to eat the entire pantry.
-I don’t even try asking them about their day until their bellies are happy. :) Once they’ve had a good snack, they’re ready to tell me about their day.
-I love sitting around the kitchen table eating together and listening to all of their school day stories.
+With school starting in a couple of weeks, I thought I would share one of my favorite childhood after-school snacks.
+I don’t know about you, but when my kids get home from school they are hungry and ready to eat the entire pantry.
+It is hard not to ask them about their day until their bellies are happy.
+Once they’ve had a good snack, they’re ready to tell me about their day.
+It is always rewarding sitting around the kitchen table eating together and listening to all of their school day stories.

-One of their favorite snacks are these homemade cereal bars.
-My 3 year old is peanut butter obsessed and loved making these with me!
+One of their favorite snacks is these homemade cereal bars.
+My 3-year-old is peanut butter obsessed and loved making these with me!
 If you saw my Instagram story last week, you may remember when she dipped her entire hand into the peanut butter jar and then took a big gulp of milk after.
 She definitely keeps me on my toes, but I always love having her by my side.

 The best part about these cereal bars is that you can use your favorite cereal to make them.
 You can also add some of your favorite mix in’s like peanuts or chocolate chips.